groundboi/dotfiles/README.md

   * When quickfix window is open (say after using my binding `S` to search word), `CTRL-W <enter>` will open match in new split.
     * Can move splits with `CTRL-W L` (or H, J, K)
     * `:cclose` will close quickfix window
+  * `Ctrl-W s` (and likewise for v) will split the window.
+Can do `:sf FILE` to split and find file, as well as put `:vert` in front of any splitting command to make it vertical split.
   * When using netrw (say via `:Vex`), my bindings have <enter> open in a new window
   * **TODO**: Filtering text to external commands, writing, reading, etc.

 ### `tmux`
   * `tmux new -s MySessionName` will create a named session
   * `tmux ls` for listing sessions